 Personally, I’ve adapted her idea for daily pages where she suggests combining traditional bullet journal task management and tracking with old-school dairy-keeping by writing a bit of narrative about your day at the end of each page.

 Rachel’s daily task list (one page per day) is more diary than it is to-do list.
 She records just a few important tasks to complete at the top of the page, then the lower ⅔ of the page is filled with a running log of what happened that day, observations, what she ate or what she did with her husband.
 I love that she’s combining the idea of keeping a record of your life as they did in the Victorian era with the modern idea of bullet journaling.

 After reading this book I started to include a small area at the bottom of my daily page to record a sentence or two about my day or something I’m grateful for.
 It’s so nice to flip through my old journal and read those notes and the memory of the day is crystal clear.
 In looking through this book again to write this review, I think I’m going to incorporate even more life and memory keeping entries into my journals.

 I highly recommend this insightful look into how bullet journaling can work for those who don’t adhere to the traditional system but also can’t deal with the overly-artsy trend happening in the bullet journaling community right now.
-Buy the book on Amazon or pick up the Box Set that includes a blank dot-grid journal along with the book.
+Buy the book on or pick up the Box Set that includes a blank dot-grid journal along with the book.